WING-NUS/SSID/lib/antlr/README.md

 This directory is organized into two subdirectories

 bin - contains separate directories for each recognizable grammar by
-      PlagiarismDetection.jar Each grammar directory contains a README, the _tokens file containing a list of keywords in the language and _token_mapings file containing the mapping between the _tokens file and the tokens understood by PlagiarismDetection.jar
+      PlagiarismDetection.jar Each grammar directory contains
+      the _tokens file containing a list of keywords in the language and _token_mapings file containing the mapping between the _tokens file and the tokens understood by PlagiarismDetection.jar

-src - contains the ANTLR4 grammar file (file extension .g4) with a SSID_README
+src - contains the ANTLR4 grammar file (file extension .g4).
+Follow the README
-      file explaining how to generate the token file in the bin directory
+      file to generate the token file in the bin directory

 ADDING A NEW ANTLR4 GRAMMAR
 ==========================